A fast way to get started with Agent Development Kit on Google Cloud

 Finally, start the ADK web UI.

 This starts a local web server and opens the ADK web UI in your browser.
-You can now chat with your agent and explore the ADK's features.
+The --reload_agents flag makes sure that any changes you make to your agent's code are automatically reloaded by the server.
+You can now chat with your agent.

 As a next step, you can start adding tools to your agent to give it more capabilities.
 I wrote another post to show you how to add Python functions as custom tools to your ADK agent.